brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

           }
 ```

-What we need is to be able to handle both a GET request with a query parameter (no json body), and a POST request with a json body.
-We will build a simple html and javascript application that checks to see if we have an input json document, uses the correct HTTP method (verb) and makes the request to the right url.
+What we need is to be able to handle both a GET request with a query parameter (no JSON body), and a POST request with a JSON body.
+We will build a simple HTML and javascript application that checks to see if we have an input JSON document, uses the correct HTTP method (verb), and makes the request to the right URL.

 ```js
 <!DOCTYPE html>